-If you’ve lived in France for a while, you will notice that there are certain “words” your French teacher didn’t tell you about: all those weird words in French that don’t sound that they are actual words.
+If you’ve lived in France for a while, you will notice that there are certain “words” your French teacher didn’t tell you about: all those weird and funny French words in French that don’t sound that they are actual words.

 So “hop” is not actually a word that means anything French.
-Nevertheless, if you’re serving up pancakes (or crêpes!) for everyone and you spatula over a crêpe into a friend’s plate.
+Nevertheless, if you’re serving up pancakes (or crêpes!) and you spatula over a crêpe into a friend’s plate.
 You can add a little “Allez hop!” as you go.

 - Me: “Do you want some milk?, Kid: Ben, Oui!”

-Almost slip on a lego car while carrying that big birthday cake with all the candles on?
+Almost slip on a toy car while carrying that big birthday cake with all the candles on?
 “Houp là!”
 (If you watch the British series Peppa Pig, Daddy Pig regularly says Houp Là in both the English and in the French versions.
 Some things I guess, do cross the channel.)

 “Ooh la la, is it really possible that French people say Ooh la la!?”
 In a word yes.
 It is not a stereotype, French people actually use Ooh la la in all sorts of situations to express: